Did you ever get paid to play video games? Have you imagined making money doing so? It seems like a pipe dream, but it’s actually possible.

 Each of the options suits a different type of person who wants to expand their gaming horizons and their wallets.

-- If you’re not too serious about it, check out companies that host playtesting programs from time to time.
+- If you’re not too serious about it, check out companies that host playtesting programmes where you can get paid to play.

 - If you’re a hardcore gamer who’d love to connect with communities, streaming could be a brilliant direction.